 Unfortunately we are unable to administer medicines unless they have been prescribed by a doctor.
 If your child needs medication during the day a medicine administration form must be completed by the parent/guardian and given in to the pre-school before medication can be administered to the child.
 All medicines should be brought directly to the office at the beginning of the session.

 We kindly request that you inform the office as soon as possible if your child is to be absent due to illness.

 Please click on the following documents for some useful information;

 Please click this link to take you to Healthier Together which provides you with information to help keep your child safe and healthy, as well as helping you decide what to do when your child is unwell. – http://www.what0-18.nhs.uk/

 Health & Safety

-The Staff and Management Committee of Shalfleet ‘Little Explorers’ recognize and accept their responsibilities for the establishment and maintenance of the Health and Safety and ensure, so far as is reasonably practicable, the health, safety and welfare of our staff, pupils and any visitors to our premises.
+The Staff of Shalfleet ‘Little Explorers’ recognize and accept their responsibilities for the establishment and maintenance of the Health and Safety and ensure, so far as is reasonably practicable, the health, safety and welfare of our staff, pupils and any visitors to our premises.

 Safeguarding & Child Protection

 There can be no issue of greater importance to parents and carers, or to schools and pre-schools, than the safety of their children.